 Dean's Office, Room no. D034 (ground floor)

-- Students from Other International Partner Universities
+Students from other International Partner Universities

-All of the courses can be found on the KSL online system, by clicking here, and then clicking “English” at the top of the page.
+All of the courses can be found on the KSL online system, by clicking here and then clicking "English" at the top of the page.
 Please note that KSL can also be sorted to list the language of instruction of the various courses, so you can display courses available in English, for example, for the semester in which you are interested.
 Students who want to take classes at the law faculty conducted in English should start their search by choosing “Advanced Search” and then dropping down under “Faculty” to “Faculty of Law”, then sorting the “Language” column and paging through until they see classes in “EN” for English.
-Note that HS2018 denotes the fall semester (Herbstsemester 2018) and spring semester is denoted as “FS” (Frühlingssemester).
+Note that HS 2022 denotes the fall semester (Herbstsemester 2022) and spring semester is denoted as “FS” (Frühlingssemester).

 For courses taught in German, students should have at least a B2 level of German under the Common European Framework of Languages in order to enroll.
 Courses taught in German are taught in High German, so students have no need to be familiar with the Swiss German dialect in order to study here.